travelgateX/documentation-site/content/hotelx/plugins/mapping.md

 #### Format File

-The file should be in the below format:
+The file must be in the below format:

 * **Encoding**: UTF-8
 * **File Name**: roomDescriptionMapX\_noiseWords.csv